Are you a first-time homebuyer? Welcome to the bottom of the “property market food chain”. I have been there before, and it is tough!

-I can see without a shadow of a doubt, Building & Pest reports have saved me over 5 times from buying complete dumps of properties.
+I can say without a shadow of a doubt that on 5 occasions, Building & Pest reports have saved me from buying complete dumps of properties.

-In one year I literally spent over $2,000 on Building & Pest reports which really stung at the time, and felt like a complete waste—until it saved me from buying a complete dud of a property that would have cost me (yes me!) over $9,000 to fix if I had gone ahead with the purchase.
+In one year I actually spent over $2,000 on Building & Pest reports.
+At that time it really stung and felt like a complete waste—until it saved me from buying a property that would have cost me (yes me!) over $9,000 to fix if I had gone ahead with the purchase.

-When looking for a Building & Pest inspector check out reviews on Google or ask your friends – its critical, not to use the one recommended by the selling agent.
+When looking for a Building & Pest inspector check out reviews on Google or ask your friends.
+It is critical not to use the one recommended by the selling agent.

 You want to maintain your independence and get your own team to look after this.

-Make sure you use a certified Building & Pest Inspector, and if there are a few small issues in the report that are fixable – that’s great, you can use this to negotiate discounts from the vendor!
+Make sure you use a certified Building & Pest Inspector.
+If there are a few small issues in the report that are fixable – that’s great, you can use this to negotiate discounts from the seller!